Extrapolative Controlled Sequence Generation via Iterative Refinement: Our Approach

 Our goal is to generate sequences that have an attribute value greater than (or less than) a target attribute value $z^\ast$.
 In particular, we aim to extrapolate beyond the training region, \ie $z^\ast < \alpha_{-}$ or $z^\ast > \alpha_{+}$ depending on the application.
 We refer to these regions as the \emph{extrapolation region} of scores.

-Further, we assume that we have access to a scorer $f_s$ that is trained on $\gD_{\textrm{sup-train}}$ to predict the attribute value for each sequence, \ie $\hat{z} = f_s(\vx)$.
-While $f_s$ may achieve high performance on the training region of $z$, it can perform poorly in the extrapolation region of scores, and thus should \emph{not} be regarded as an oracle.
+Further, we assume that we have access to a scorer $f_s$ that is trained on $\gD_{\textrm{sup-train}}$ to predict the attribute value of each sequence, \ie $\hat{z} = f_s(\vx)$.
+While $f_s$ may achieve high performance on the training region of $z$, it is not trained on data from the extrapolation region and hence it can perform poorly when scoring examples in this range.
+Thus $f_s$ should \emph{not} be regarded as an oracle.